PROFESSIONAL LEARNING:

 Facing challenges with friendships or feeling shame and jealousy of others

-How this professional learning will help you create a positively engaged classroom
+How this professional learning will help you create positive engagement in the classroom.

 In this professional learning, your staff will explore and receive: